punkplod23/codeclub-roblox-studio/readme.md

 **If you see that message, you just wrote your first line of Lua code!
 You are ready for Lesson 1.**

-CREDIT: Gemini Flash, i used an LLM to make these lessons
+CREDIT: Gemini Flash, i used an LLM to make these lessons I have only tested as far as lesson 6